QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-linkedin-generator.markdown

 ---

-### Questions to Think About:
+### Reflections:
-- How did the tone or message change in the LinkedIn version?
+- Does the post suit the space of LinkedIn?
 - Did it feel more professional?
 More vague?
 More confident?
 - What parts of your original idea got lost or exaggerated?